yuhsak/jsondb/README.md

 }
 ```

-This bulk delete operation also can be filtered like `GET`.
+This bulk delete operation also can be filtered like `GET` operation.

 **Delete all of private documents which has "name" to be "sample"**